 Much love to you and your little souls,

-If you found this post reassuring, subscribe to get new blog posts straight to your inbox.
+If you related to this post, subscribe to get new blog posts & soulful parenting tips sent straight to your inbox.

 It was early in the morning.
 I hadn’t been up for more than ten minutes but I had already shouted at my boys three times.
 Having been a teacher, I’m usually pretty good at what I call “professional calm” – the ability to avoid getting wound up in the emotions of the moment and respond calmly to a situation.
 Normally, I’m a minimal shouter but there was no sign of that woman on this particular morning.
 “Why am I shouting at my children?”
 I wondered.

 When I find myself shouting, it is a signal to go inwards, not to blame my children – even when they’ve trailed mud over the newly-cleaned floor.
 My shouting is a prompt to ask myself what’s going on with me that I can’t muster up my professional calm in this moment?
 Often just knowing why I’m really shouting, seeing that it’s not really about my boys at all, helps me to regain perspective and stop taking whatever it is out on them.